The 32 best Amazon Prime Day deals for October 2023

 The entire Samsung Galaxy S23 series is on sale for Prime Day, including the S23, S23+ and S23 Ultra.
 These are some of the best Android phones you can buy right now, and we recommend springing for the S23 Ultra if you want all of the latest features from Samsung.
 The Ultra runs on a Snapdragon 8 Gen 2 chip and has a big, bold 120Hz display, built-in S Pen and an excellent main camera.

 The Bose QuietComfort Earbuds II have dropped to $199 for October Prime Day, which is the best price we've ever seen, though you'll need to be a Prime member to get the deal.
-They're currently the best wireless earbuds you can get if you want as much noise cancelation as possible.
-On top of that, these buds have a smaller, more comfortable fit and good audio quality.
+Though they're a generation old now, they remain one of the best wireless earbuds you can buy if active noise cancellation is your main priority.
+On top of that, these buds have a relatively comfortable fit and pleasing audio quality.

 Beats Studio Pro